 The Northridge Creative Writing Circle functions as an out-of-classroom writing community that offers an extension of creative writing taking place in the classroom.
 Its meetings and events help students foster close, supportive relationships with one another and provide opportunities for further creative and professional development of its members and their work.
-For more information or details about upcoming events, please contact email@example.com.
+For more information or details about upcoming events, students should contact firstname.lastname@example.org.

 CSUN Critical Theory Club

 The Critical Theory Club provides an open forum for students interested in discussing critical theory in an open, comfortable space among others pursuing English, cultural studies, philosophy, social science and many other disciplines at CSUN.
-Students convene this group to read and collectively parse engaging theoretical texts, to invite guest professors and graduate student speakers to discuss unique areas of expertise, and to build community through thoughtful, engaging dialogue.
+Students convene this group to read and collectively parse theoretical texts, to invite guest professors and graduate student speakers to discuss unique areas of expertise, and to build community through thoughtful, engaging dialogue.